ccnawrocki/tingverse/README.md

 library(tingverse)
 ```

+### Dependencies
+The tingverse has multiple dependencies.
+R makes updating dependencies very painful, so, for simplicity's sake, install and load each dependency as follows in order to use the tingverse.

+### GSEA Dependencies
 The GSEA functionality of the tingverse is a wrapper for clusterProfiler functions that depend on certain gene set databases available for download through Bioconductor.
 These two databases are about 80 MB each, which is not trivial.
 Thus, if you do not plan to use the GSEA functionality of the tingverse, then do not download these databases.
 Otherwise, you can download these databases as follows:

 ```